PhD Forestry

 Coursework includes:

-• STAT 587 (Statistical Methods for Research) or equivalent
+• STAT 5101 (Statistical Methods for Data Analysis) or equivalent

 • Competence in an area of specialization, demonstrated by the completion of

-• courses in science necessary to the application to forest resource problems
+• Additional coursework in science necessary to the application to forest resource problems

-• At the discretion of the student’s POS Committee, previous graduate course work may be applied in the student’s PhD program of study within the limits prescribed by the Graduate College
+• Previous graduate course work may be applied in the student’s PhD program at the discretion of the student’s committee and within the limits prescribed by the Graduate College

 Funding

-There's the possibility of students receiving an assistantship (teaching or research) to help cover the costs of their program.
+Since faculty sponsorship is required to be admitted into our MS or PhD programs, most students will receive an assistantship (research or teaching) to help cover the costs of their program.
 Doctorate Degree students with an assistantship can expect to receive:

 • Healthcare benefits